Date January 2020

-- Recalls affecting romaine lettuce sparked a new voluntary leafy greens labeling program
+- Recalls affecting romaine lettuce utilize a new voluntary leafy greens labeling program

-- Demand for organic produce is on the rise
+- Demand for organic produce continues to increase

 approximate net recovery on cost

 Private label consideration: Many frozen and canned products are manufactured under a private label.
-Lenders should beware that manufacturers may not be permitted to sell private label product unless it is repackaged.
-While in certain instances repackaging may be possible, it will incur extra time and expense in a liquidation.
+Lenders should beware that manufacturers may not be permitted to sell private-label products unless they are repackaged.
+While in certain instances repackaging may be possible, it would incur extra time and expense in a liquidation.

-Perishability factor: Due to the perishability of fresh, canned, or frozen fruits and vegetables, product age and integrity are critical to recovery value.
+Perishability factor: Because of the perishability of fresh, canned, or frozen fruits and vegetables, product age and integrity are critical to recovery value.
 Most customers seek delivery of fresh products to stores or distribution centers within days of packaging, maximizing salability.
 The short shelf life of fresh produce necessitates rapid turnover in finished inventory levels.
-It is common for crops to be sold before the harvest.
-Products that are not sold fresh are also typically frozen or canned quickly.
+It is common for crops to be sold before the harvest, and products that are not sold fresh are also typically frozen or canned quickly.
 This short fulfillment cycle has a positive impact on recovery values in an orderly liquidation sale.
 Proper storage is key to maintaining freshness and value, which is why many processors contract with third-party cold storage facilities to manage inventory.
-However, lenders should beware of liens these third parties may have on inventory stored at their facilities, and should consider whether inventory held at these locations should be excluded from the borrowing base to minimize risk.
+However, lenders should beware of liens these third parties may have on inventory stored at their facilities and should consider whether inventory held at these locations should be excluded from the borrowing base to minimize risk.

 Regulatory issues: In 1984, the Perishable Agricultural Commodities Act was amended to impose a statutory trust in favor of any unpaid supplier of produce to a seller.
 Under this revision, any seller must hold the produce and anything derived from the produce such as food products, receivables, and other proceeds in trust until the produce supplier has been paid.
 This provides the produce supplier with a first priority security interest in the assets, which prevails over other creditors including those holding a preexisting, perfected security interest in any personal property also included in the trust assets.
 A secured party should consider reserving for any outstanding payable amounts owed to these parties in order to secure the possession of the inventory in a liquidation.